peers/peerjs/README.md

-# PeerJS: peer-to-peer in the browser #
+# PeerJS: Simple peer-to-peer in the browser with WebRTC #

 PeerJS provides a complete, configurable, and easy-to-use peer-to-peer API built on top of WebRTC, supporting both data channels and media streams.